-I’m a junior at Case Western Reserve University in Cleveland, OH, majoring in Electrical Engineering, and am interested in robotics as a career.
-I’m currently a member of CWRUBotix, the Case Western Robotics Team, and an intermittent member of the Case Western "Hacker Society".
-Prior to this, I was involved in VEX competitive robotics from 2012 - 2016 and am cofounder of VRC Team 8768A.
-I also enjoy things like messing with electronics, recreational computer programming, hardware hacking, woodworking, playing the clarinet, and tropical fish keeping.
+I’m a senior at Case Western Reserve University in Cleveland, OH, majoring in Electrical Engineering.
+I'm the co-founder of a small-business/startup called Repowered Robotics.
+I’m currently a member of CWRUBotix, the Case Western Reserve University Robotics Team.
+Prior to this, I was involved in VEX competitive robotics from 2012 - 2016 and was cofounder of VRC Team 8768A.
+I also enjoy things like messing with electronics, recreational computer programming, hardware hacking, woodworking, and tropical fish keeping.

-I'm a sophomore at Case Western Reserve University studying Elecrical Engineering.
+I'm a senior at Case Western Reserve University studying Elecrical Engineering.

 I am a member of CWRUBotix, Case Western's Undergraduate Robotics club.
 My involvement with the team began in my freshman year (2016).

 - I am on the club's NASA Robotic Mining Challenge (RMC) team, contributing as the Hardware System Lead.
 I am responsible for overseeing the design and construction of all electrical systems on the robot.
 I also work on the Systems Engineering Paper which we present at the competition in May.

 - This year, I was on the club's NASA RMC Team.
 I contributed as a member of the hardware subteam, which deals with the robot's electrical power and control.
 More specifically, I contributed to the "Locomotion" sub-system team, which deals with designing and building the robot's drive train.

 - I was elected Lab & Safety Manager.
 This role involves keeping our robotics lab stocked with tools and supplies, keeping it clean, neat, and organized, and making sure it's safe for working in (craft lab-safety rules, provide PPE, etc.).
 It also made me a member of the club's executive board.